 - Riders are responsible to ensure that their bicycles are in superb mechanical condition, especially cables, brakes, tires and bar-end plugs.
 For a pre-century bike check, see our sponsors page.

-- Riders should carry a spare tube, patch kit, pump, a water bottle (two, if forecast temps are above 70 degrees), money, and identification.
+- Riders should carry supplies to repair and inflate a flat tire, a water bottle (two, if forecast temps are above 70 degrees), money, and identification.

 - Please be courteous to other road users.
 Your behavior reflects on our entire bicycling community.

 Riders are requested to keep unwashed hands and bike gloves away from the food tables.
-We ask that you remove your bike gloves and wash/disinfect your hands, or else let the century volunteers serve you your food.
+We ask that you remove your bike gloves and wash/disinfect your hands, or else let the century volunteers serve you.
 We appreciate your cooperation.
 Thank you.

-You can drop excess clothing at the first Rest Stop (Island) and we'll move it to Campolindo (the finish).
-Not from other Rest Stops.
+You can drop excess clothing at the Island rest stop and we'll move it to St Mary's (the finish).
+Not from other rest stops.
 You just fill a paper bag, write your name on it, and we'll transfer the bags.
-We'll do our best, but you use this Clothing Drop at your own risk.
+We'll do our best, but you use this clothing drop at your own risk.

 The century takes place on popular cycling roads.
 There will be riders on the course who are not doing the century, or not doing the route you are riding.
 Don't follow!
 Do your own navigation.

 Our famous Grizzly Peak Century post-ride meal is hearty, homemade, and hot — gourmet cycling food with plenty of vegetarian and vegan options.
 The rest stops along the way provide fruit, handcrafted cookies, homemade breads, and more prosaic carbs.

-Drinks, etc. We provide Gu Brew, water, and some sodas.
+Drinks, etc. We provide a sports drink, water, and some sodas.
 We do not provide sports gels or bars, nor any other sports drinks other than what may be provided by our sponsors.
 If you need these, bring your own.

 Route maps and cue sheets are provided.
 The routes are clearly marked on the road.
 The route marks consist of yellow arrows.
 Where routes diverge, the arrows are supplemented with yellow chalked directions.